josmeuleman/FRLib/README.md

 FRTimerAndOverSamplingDemo.ino

 ## FRLogger
-The FRLogger creates a handler for logging data to an SD cards.
+The Logger class creates a handler for logging data to an SD cards.
 The FRLogger uses a generic sensor class, FRSensorManager.
 For the usage of FRSensorManager, see next section.
 Usage and Methods:

 	#include <FRLogger.h>